MohamedYahiaSan/PP_Classification/README.md

 3. The following endpoints are available:

 - **Retrieve a list of all devices**:
+    Endpoint: `POST /api/devices/`
+    Expected Return: Returns a JSON array containing details of all devices stored in the database.

     ```sh
     curl -X POST http://localhost:5000/api/devices/
     ```

 - **Retrieve details of a specific device by ID**:
+    Endpoint: `GET /api/devices/{id}`
+    Expected Return: Returns details of the device with the specified ID in JSON format.
+If the device is not found, returns a 404 error.

     ```sh
     curl http://localhost:5000/api/devices/{id}
     ```

 - **Add a new device**:
+    Endpoint: `POST /api/devices`
+    Expected Return: Returns a success message in JSON format if the device is added successfully.
+If any required fields are missing in the request body, returns a 400 error.

     ```sh
     curl -X POST -H "Content-Type: application/json" -d '{
         "battery_power": 500,